python/cpython/Doc/c-api/unicode.rst

 .. c:function:: PyObject* PyUnicode_FromStringAndSize(const char *u, Py_ssize_t size)

-   Create a Unicode Object from the char buffer *u*.
+   Create a Unicode object from the char buffer *u*.
 The bytes will be interpreted as being UTF-8 encoded.  *u* may also be *NULL* which causes the contents to be undefined.
 It is the user's responsibility to fill in the needed data.
 The buffer is copied into the new object.
 If the buffer is not